nrwiersma/ConfigManager/README.md

 ### clearSettings(bool reboot)

+> Sets all managed settings (not Wifi) to `NULL`.
+This is useful to clear all setting, but maintain Wifi.
+> The `bool reboot` indicates if the device should restart after clearing the values.

+### clearAllSettings(bool reboot)

-> Sets all settings to `NULL`.
-This is useful to initialize the memory of the device.
+> Sets all settings (managed and Wifi) to `NULL`.
+This is useful to re-initialize the memory of the device.
 > The `bool reboot` indicates if the device should restart after clearing the values.

 ### begin